erikwtn/GE2-Assignment1/README.md

 | Water Texture | From [Stylized Water](https://assetstore.unity.com/packages/p/stylize-water-texture-153577) |

 This was a solo project so all contributions are from Erik Watchorn with the help of assets from the asset store.
 I am most proud of the AnimalAI script as it was a first for me to do an AI without the help of the built in NavMeshAgent in Unity.
-I learned a lot about state machines and movement as I did not use rigidbodies or charactercontrollers.
+I learned a lot about state machines and movement as I did not use rigid bodies or character controllers.